The Apple Watch benefits from a bumper selection of third party apps, which extend its array of features beyond the standard experience.

 Zones for Training with Exercise Intensity

 It has modes for walking, running, cycling and gym workouts, and will display your live heart rate zones, as well as reporting the time spent in each zone, and spitting the data out into the Health app.

 Runkeeper's a great iPhone app, but there's a lot going on.
-On the Apple Watch, it's focussed on key info: you start an activity, swipe between screens that show stats, cardio info, and split times, and can have haptics give you a buzz when you hit set distances.
+On the Apple Watch, it's focused on key info: you start an activity, swipe between screens that show stats, cardio info and split times, and can have haptics give you a buzz when you hit set distances.

-Free + IAP, iTunes
+Free + in-app purchases, iTunes

 Health and wellbeing